cod-ux/pepper-ai/ReadMe.md

 - Unhighlight cells
 - Fill all empty cells with n/a
 - Delete all rows below 99
+- highlight all empty cells in yellow before the 100th row
-(Deleting empty cells below takes a lot of time) (Should try vlookup)
+- Create a unique ID column as the first column from the left with random seven digit numbers (Deleting empty cells below takes a lot of time) (Should try vlookup)

+Iteration 06: Improve Prompt + Required variables
+- VLOOKUP Works well
+- Highlighting conditionally
+- Create Unique ID column
+- Works in writing vlookup formulas, if statements, arithmetics and more (Has trouble with answering questions by calculating in new sheets) (Has trouble VLOOKing UP multiple columns to new sheets)

+Use cases:
+- Cleaning
+- Filtering entries by asking to make new sheet
+- VLookups

+## UI:

+### Iter 01: Copywriting
+- Change the name of agent: Data explorer (done)
+- Name of excel file on top of the table (done)
+- Remove chatbox and messages, and change it to a processor interface instead of a chat one (done)

+Should we do single page with upload area in side bar, or, Upload page + processing page with undo, export and re-upload in bottom with full page table view

+One page:
+- Single page web app, no complication shifting between pages (Can still close sidebar to get full screen view)

+Two page:
+- More screen space for dataframe

+### Iter 02: Move uploaded file to sidebar
+- When uploaded file is removed stop showing dfs and wait for re-uploading
+- Show empty dataframe, sidebar and chat command when uploaded file is empty

+Iter 03: Re-upload - either remove or fix

+Next iter: Multi page, Re-upload and remove uploaded file